Air Quality Trends

 There are two design values for particle pollution.

-This graph shows both the annual and 24-hour average design values for PM2.5 also referred to as particle pollution.
-Both the annual and 24-hour average design values have remained below the National Ambient Air Quality Standard even when that standard has been reduced.
-The Annual design value shows some interannual variation but overall there is a slow downward trend though 2023 is slightly higher than the year before.
-The 24-hour design value shows more variability yet still an overall downward trend.
-2023’s 24-hour design value rose more sharply than the annual.
-Note: 2023 was a year when smoke from Canadian fires was brought to Maine on several occasions which contributed to both increases.
+In the graph below, the 24-hour and the annual design values for the state are plotted.
+Maine has always been in attainment of the fine particulate matter (PM2.5) NAAQS.
+Both the annual and 24-hour average design values have remained below the NAAQS even when that standard has been reduced.
+The annual design value shows some interannual variation but overall, there is a slow downward trend.
+The 24-hour design value shows more variability yet still an overall downward trend through 2022.
+In recent years, smoke from wildfires was brought to Maine multiple times each year which contributed to increases in the 24-hour design value.

 If you would like to know more about daily, regional and annual trends contact us.